aio-libs/aiohttp/docs/web_reference.rst

       router for your application).

-AppKey
-^^^^^^

-:class:`AppKey` should be used for the keys in :class:`Application`.
-They provide type safety when checking your code with a type checker (e.g. mypy).

 .. class:: AppKey(name, t)

-   The class provides a type-safe alternative to `str` keys.
+   This class should be used for the keys in :class:`Application`.
+They provide a type-safe alternative to `str` keys when checking your code with a type checker (e.g. mypy).
 They also avoid name clashes with keys from different libraries etc.

    :param name: A name to help with debugging.
 This should be the same as
                 the variable name (much like how :class:`typing.TypeVar`